brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 `C:\Users\...Your\Folder\Path...\AI_Project\AIvenv3.11\Scripts> activate`

-and your CMD prompt will chage to this
+and your CMD prompt will change to this

 `(AIvenv3.11) C:\Users\...Your\Folder\Path...\AI_Project\AIvenv3.9\Scripts>`